-I am a storyteller with a background in psychology, motion pictures and photography and have a keen interest in sociology.
-I originally trained as a filmmaker although the main outlets of my creative expression are through the lens of still photography and the written word.
+I began my training as a psychologist and filmmaker but after my first year, extended my practice into still photography.
+The main outlets of my creative expression are currently through the lens of still photography and the written word.